concur/concur-platform-sdk-dotnet/README.md

 #### Pagination Pattern

-To prevent time-out or latency when issuing web services calls, our ConcurPlatform library allows data pagination.
+To prevent time-out or latency when issuing web service calls, our ConcurPlatform library allows data pagination.
 One web service call is issued for each data page requested, and the call is only issued when the library consumer requests the next page.
-Pagination is supported on operations that return a collection of data from Concur (i.e. typically __Get__ operations).
+Pagination is supported on operations that return a collection of data from Concur (i.e. GetExpenseReportsAsync, GetExpenseEntriesAsync, GetExpenseAttendeesAsync, etc.).
 Operations that support pagination always have an integer parameter named __'limit'__ for informing the page size, and a string parameter named __'offset'__ for informing where the next page begins.
-The pagination sort order is based on an internal field managed by Concur and hidden from the public, but in general the pagination order is the same as the creation date for the collection item (e.g. expense report, expense entry, etc.) at Concur.
+The pagination sort order is based on an internal field managed by Concur and hidden from the public, but in general the pagination order for an element is the same as the element's creation date at Concur.

 The sample below exemplifies how to paginate through expense reports.